Gabrieljnc/Gabrieljnc/README.md

 ### Hello World!

-👋🏻 My name is Gabriel Jesus
+👋🏻 My name is Gabriel Jesus and I'm from Brazil !

 🎓 I’m in 5th semester of the bachelor's degree in Artificial Intelligence and Data Science.